POSTDOCTORAL FACT SHEET

 To the Top

-Each applicant must present a clearly articulated plan of study or research that will further his or her career in higher education and should explain fully the particular benefits that would accrue from affiliation with the proposed institution.
-A fellow affiliating with a foreign institution may be asked to designate a U.S. institution to act as a liaison between the National Research Council and the foreign institution, particularly for handling the disbursement of fellowship funds.
+Applicants must present a clearly articulated plan of study or research that will further their career in higher education and should explain fully the particular benefits that would accrue from affiliation with the proposed host institution.
+An applicant proposing to affiliate with a foreign institution may be asked to designate a U.S. institution to act as a liaison between the National Academies and the foreign institution, particularly for handling the disbursement of fellowship funds.

 To the Top

-- The stipend may be supplemented by sabbatical leave pay or other sources of support that do not carry with them teaching or other responsibilities.
-Fellowship funds may be disbursed through the employing institution if necessary for the continuation of health insurance or other benefits.
+- Fellowship funds may be disbursed through the employing institution if necessary for the continuation of health insurance or other benefits.
 No dependency allowance is available.

 To the Top